-Kinneberg has had four players drafted in the first 10 rounds out of Utah, including the Utes' first-ever first-round selection in 2011, when Cron was the 17th overall pick.
+Kinneberg has had six players drafted in the first 10 rounds out of Utah, including the Utes' first-ever first-round selection in 2011, when Cron was the 17th overall pick.
 Tyler Wagner was drafted in the fourth round in 2012.
 Three players were drafted in 2014, including two in the first 10 rounds - two-time honorable mention Pac-12 selection Mitch Watrous in the eighth round and Nick Green in the 10th round.
 Stephen Fife was a third-round pick in 2008, while Rick Anton went in the eighth round in 2011.

-In 18 seasons as a head coach at the NCAA Division I level, Kinneberg has a record of 487-481.
+In 19 seasons as a head coach at the NCAA Division I level, Kinneberg has a record of 503-517.
 He earned his 400th career victory in the 2009 NCAA tournament with a win over Gonzaga with his 500th career win coming against Nevada on April 25, 2014.

 Kinneberg has also made his mark on the national scene.
 In 2010 he served as the head coach of the US National Team that won a silver medal at the FISU World University Championships in Japan.